What will I do on this project?

 It’s important for all of our Childcare volunteers to make learning fun by playing educational games and doing outdoor activities.
 This is a great way to get kids engaged, and they’re more likely to retain what they learn if they’re having fun.
 Through these activities, you’ll help children learn about the world around them.
 It also gives them a better understanding of their own abilities.

 Each activity has an educational angle.
-Working with arts and crafts helps them differentiate between colours and shapes.
+Working with arts and crafts helps them differentiate between colors and shapes.
 Completing a puzzle improves their problem solving skills.
 Playing ball games improves their hand-eye coordination.
 Do some research into the activities you do and use your imagination to make it entertaining!

 Improve literacy and English language skills through regular classes